-Leiden has more than 20 student associations.
-But don’t worry if you’re not sure which ones you should join.
-During the introduction week you can simply drop by them all, talk to existing members and visit their parties.
+As a student city, The Hague is growing in stature and is gaining more and more student associations.
+If you’re not sure which one to join, take part in The HOP introduction week, during which you can drop by them all, talk to existing members and visit their parties.
 Or, to get a better picture, you could check them out online first.

-In addition to student associations, Leiden University also has several study associations.
-These bring together students who are following the same programme and they organise all manner of study-related activities, such as trips and readings, as well as social events like drinks and parties.
-Not just handy, but fun too!
-Do you know yet what your programme’s study association is called?
+In addition to student associations, Leiden University also offers several study associations.
+These bring together students who are following the same programme.
+They also organise all manner of study-related activities, such as trips and readings, as well as social events like drinks and parties.
+Very useful, and fun too!